Ph.D., RN Nurse Consultant

 I am currently available for consulting opportunities related to community needs assessment regarding sobering centers and community interventions for public intoxication, street health outreach and street medicine, and interventions for adults with co-occurring homelessness and alcohol use disorders.

 A registered nurse since 2006, I have expertise in street health outreach teams, sobering centers for adults intoxicated in public, collaboration of emergency medicine and public health, and medical respite for homeless, medically-frail adults.
 Building from experience at the San Francisco Department of Public Health, Los Angeles County Department of Health Services, and informed through my doctoral work at UCSF School of Nursing, my career encompasses health services research, program development, and policy efforts.

 Second, I am the first President of the 501(c)3 non-profit National Sobering Collaborative, with the mission to identify, develop, and disseminate translational research, best practices and policies, and education towards the formation and sustainability of sobering centers for the care of individuals with harmful, hazardous, and/or disordered substance use.

-As assistant adjunct faculty at UCSF School of Nursing, my research focuses on first, reducing harm from alcohol and drug use, including evaluation of sobering centers, managed alcohol programs, and COVID-related harm reduction efforts.
+As assistant professor at UCSF School of Nursing, my research focuses on first, reducing harm from alcohol and drug use, including evaluation of sobering centers, managed alcohol programs, and COVID-related harm reduction efforts.
 Second, I am co-faculty for a Street Health Nursing course, a newly-funded Street Medicine/ Street Health Outreach clinical experience, and Nursing Health Policy.